Muhammad-Ahmed-Official/Muhammad-Ahmed-Official/README.md

  <h1>Hey there! 👋</h1>

- <p>I'm Muhammad Ahmed.
+ <p>I'm <b>Muhammad Ahmed</b>b.
 I'm a passionate Frontend developer with a keen interest in creating intuitive and engaging user experiences.
 Currently, I'm expanding my skill set by diving into backend development, striving to become a versatile full-stack developer.
 As a student at UBIT, I am constantly learning and growing, eager to tackle new challenges and contribute to innovative projects.
 My journey in tech is driven by curiosity and a commitment to continuous improvement. </p>

 - 🌱 I’m currently learning Backend
 - 💬 Ask me anything about Frontend